 - Q: When will I receive discovery?

 A. There is no formal discovery under the University Code of Student Conduct.
-Both complaint parties and accused students are accorded reasonable access to the case file.
-If you and your client would like to review the case file, the student should call 848-932-9414 to make an appointment.
+Both complainants and accused students are accorded reasonable access to the case file.
+If you and your client would like to review the case file, the student should call 848-932-9414 to make arrangements.

-Both the complaint party and the accused student will have the opportunity to add information and/or a witness list to the case file.
-Both the complaint party and the accused student will be notified if the other party submits information or a witness list.
+Both the complainant and the accused student will have the opportunity to add information and/or a witness list to the case file.
+Both the complainant and the accused student will be notified if the other party submits information or a witness list.

-The accused student and the complaint party may also petition the Conduct Officer in writing to summon additional witnesses or request that information not in the case file be provided.
+The accused student and the complainant may also petition the Conduct Officer in writing to summon additional witnesses or request that information not in the case file be provided.

 - Q: When will I have the opportunity to depose witnesses?

 A. There are no depositions under the University Code of Student Conduct.
-Neither the complaint party nor the accused student (or their representatives) should approach the other party’s witnesses prior to a proceeding.
+Neither the complainant nor the accused student (or their representatives) should approach the other party’s witnesses prior to a hearing or Administrative Conference.
 All questioning of witnesses takes place during the proceeding.